GeorgeWebDevCy/pspa-membership-system/README.md

  - **Per-field visibility toggles** – graduates can decide which profile fields are publicly visible.
  - **ACF-based form** – all profile fields are rendered using ACF Pro, with tabs hidden to keep the form on one page.
  - **Profile image uploads** – graduates are granted the `upload_files` capability to change their profile photo.
- - **Password updates** – graduates can change their account password.
+ - **Password updates** – the WooCommerce account details form appears above the profile so graduates can manage their credentials.
  - **Name synchronization** – the user's WordPress first name, last name and display name are updated after saving the form.
 - **WooCommerce integration** – registers a custom endpoint and navigation item under "My Account" so graduates can access the dashboard.
 - **Global visibility mode lock** – the `gn_visibility_mode` field is hidden on the front end and cannot be changed by graduates.